 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-- Divide the cheddar cheese into 16 small heaps on the cookie sheet.
+- Divide the shaved Parmesan cheese into 16 small heaps on the cookie sheet.
 Make sure the heaps are evenly spaced on the sheet.

 - Put the cookie sheet in the oven and bake of 7-8 minutes.
-They will not turn brown, except a little on the edges.
+They will have lightly browned and crisp edges when they are done.

 - After baking, remove the cookie sheet from the oven and sprinkle the hot chips with some salt.
 Let the crisps cool for 5-10 minutes.
 They should be firm and peel off the parchment paper easily once they have cooled.
 Bon appetit!

 This is a level 1 recipe (may help support fat loss).
 The serving size here is only ¼ of the recipe (4 chips).
 However, I think you'll find these protein-packed chips far more satisfying than your typical potato chip.
 Additionally, there won't be leftovers hanging around if you have cheese-loving family members in your household.
 Over here at least, these chips disappeared shortly after cooling off.
 One ounce of regular potato chips provides approximately 150 calories and 2 grams of protein.
 In comparison, one serving of these cheese crisps weighs 1.125 ounces and is about 100 calories with 10 grams of protein.
 I consider these high protein chips to be a nutritional win over your standard potato chip.
 That said, if you know you have a propensity to overeat cheese, this might not be the best snack option for you.
 One factor that can stall weight loss in those following ketogenic or low-carb diets is the overconsumption of cheese and nuts.
 These foods pack a lot of calories into a small volume.
 Even if you are not explicitly counting calories, you still need to maintain a calorie deficit to lose weight.
-It can be useful to be aware of which items are more energy-dense if you have a weight loss goal, regardless of your dietary approach.
+It can be useful to know which items are more energy-dense if you have a weight loss goal, regardless of your dietary approach.
 Nutrition information is for one serving of the recipe.